igrishaev/farseer/README.md

 ### Specs

-The code above doesn't valiate the incoming parameters and thus is dangerous to execute.
+The code above doesn't validate the incoming parameters and thus is dangerous to execute.
 If you pass something like `["one" nil]` instead of two numbers, you'll end up with `NPE`, which is not good.